-Daniel Clavins (37), a father-of-two and telecom software worker, came home after a bachelor’s night out with friends, slept and woke up with the hiccups.
+Daniel Clavins (37), a father-of-two and telecom software worker, came home after a bachelor’s night out with friends in July 2012, slept and woke up with the hiccups.

-He is now baffling doctors having hiccuped an estimated 5.25 million times during the past 14 months.
-His condition has now become so serious that his bouts of hiccups can cause him to throw up, pass out, or keep him awake all night.
-Clavins is now waiting for the results of an MRI scan as he believes his condition could be due to a brain tumor.
+He baffled doctors, however, having hiccuped an estimated 5.25 million times over 14 months since that morning, with the affliction just not going away.
+His condition became so serious that his bouts of hiccups caused him to throw up, pass out, and kept him awake all night.
+Clavins even underwent an MRI scan as he believed his condition could be due to a brain tumor.

 The Roscommon man decided to get a brain scan having read about Chris Sands (29), from Lincolnshire who had the hiccups for three years before his brain tumor was discovered.

 Clavins and his wife Susan have consulted with various doctors about this mystery.
 So far he’s had two endoscopies, a CT scan, changed his diet, taken tranquilizers and consulted a chiropractor, but nothing’s helped.

 In 2014, Clavins was finally diagnosed MS and it is believed that this may be responsible.
 As there is no cure for MS, however, the Roscommon man could be looking at hiccuping for life.

 He told the Daily Mail, “They’ve taken over my life.
 I woke up with them one morning after a stag do and I’ve had them ever since.

 “I’ve no idea why they started - I’d had more to drink than I had for some time but it was nothing out of the ordinary, just the usual mix of beer and spirits.

 “Some days are worse than others and on odd days they’ll stop, but they can get so bad I pass out or throw up my food.

 “There are times when I can’t breathe for 30 seconds because they lock up my diaphragm.